zhuminjie/OpenSeesPyDoc/src/ArctangentBackbone.rst

 .. function:: hystereticBackbone('Arctangent', backboneTag, K1, gamma, alpha)
    :noindex:

-   The backbone function :math:`F` is defined as
+   The backbone function :math:`F` is developed by Ranzo and Petrangeli (1998) and defined as

    .. math::